-Thy people shall escape.
+Thy people shall be delivered.
 This deliverance is not necessarily from martyrdom (v.
 2) but from the power of Satan (cf. Mt 6:13; 2Ti 4:18).
 As such the verse assures God's people that he will deliver them from Satan's temptation to apostatize during the time of distress.

-12:2 Shall be awakened, some for eternal life, and some for shame and everlasting confusion.
+12:2 Shall awake, some to everlasting life, and some to shame and everlasting contempt.
 This is a prediction of the bodily resurrection of the godly and ungodly prior to a final judgment (Mt 25:46; Jn 5:28-29).